Applications to study abroad in 2023/24 have now closed.

 5. What can you afford?

 Whilst there might be funding available to contribute towards the costs of studying abroad, it is still a financial investment.
 Some places are more expensive to live in than others, and travel costs can vary.
 Wherever you go, there will be loads of new and fun opportunities available to you (including travel).
 Therefore please plan non-academic activities into your budget, as well as standard day-to-day living.
+The Study Abroad Budget Calculator might be able to help you.

 6. Do you need additional support?

 We want as many students from all backgrounds and abilities to be able to study abroad.
 However, we realise that if you need additional support (in whatever capacity) here at Reading then you could have concerns as to whether study abroad is right for you.
-We recommend that, where appropriate, you discuss your concerns either with the Erasmus & Study Abroad Office, or the team at the University of Reading that provides you with assistance regarding your additional support.
+We recommend that, where appropriate, you discuss your concerns either with the Study Abroad Office, or the team at the University of Reading that provides you with assistance regarding your additional support.
 They can offer you impartial guidance and help.

 If you are a student with a disability, please see the support and disability support pages.